wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 If neither OUT nor tag array signals a hit, the miss is handled based on whether the "d" bit is set on the primary location.
 If set, then the line is not identified as a frequently accessed line, and can be directly evicted.
 Otherwise, the line should be "pinned" in the cache as long as possible, and the cache controller will find a disposable victim elsewhere.
+If the OUT table has empty entries, then the empty entry will be taken, and the cache controller scans the tag array and finds a disposable line with "d" bit on.
+The line will then be evicted, after which the entry mapping the requested address to the line is added to OUT.

+If there is no empty entry in OUT, then an eviction decision should be made, and one entry is evicted out of OUT.
+The paper suggests that LRU be used for the set-associative OUT.
+When the entry is evicted, the "d" bit of the corresponding slot is also set, since the line has been in OUT for a while, but never accessed according to LRU.
+Then the data of the slot is evicted, after which the incoming data is written.